BitBangersCode/NodeBB-Wiki/List-of-Hooks.md

 There are two types of hooks, **filters**, and **actions**.
 Filters take an input (provided as a single argument), parse it in some way, and return the changed value.
 Actions take multiple inputs, and execute actions based on the inputs received.
 Actions do not return anything.

-**Important** This list is by no means exhaustive.
+**Important**: This list is by no means exhaustive.
 Hooks are added on an as-needed basis (or if we can see a potential use case ahead of time), and all requests to add new hooks to NodeBB should be sent to us via the [issue tracker](https://github.com/designcreateplay/NodeBB/issues).

 ----